chicken-teriyaki-cup-rice/2fast2macropad/README.md

-# Not supported on mobile.
+# Not supported on mobile because all our workflow is desktop.

 ### 2fast2macropad -  a macropad copy/paste tool